hapax/hapax.github.io/assets/teaching.md

 But as in the hiking analogy, good mathematical skills are important to society as a whole.
-I'm not talking about basic numeracy, like the ability to understand your tax returns or compute a tip.
+I'm not talking about basic numeracy, the ability to understand your tax returns or compute a tip.
 I'm talking about dealing with the ongoing effects of climate change, big data, artificial intelligence, and personalised medicine.